haptork/easyLambda/_docs/08-unit-expr.md

   all the rows with the same keys are next to each other then the reduce only holds data for the current key and as soon as a new key appears it sends the results for the existing key to the next unit.
-It is very common to have ordered data especially in simulations and experiments.
+It is very common to have segmented data especially in simulations and experiments.

 ## zip